Moneyl/RFGR-Script-Loader-Wiki/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature
-about: Suggest an idea for this project
+about: Suggest a feature or change for this project.
-title: "[Feature Request]"
+title: "[Feature]"
-labels: Feature Request
+labels: Feature
 assignees: ''

 ---